Screenwriting: Kristin Thompson and David Bordwell’s Four Act Structure

+Both writers have provided examples of this theory in action.
+Thompson wrote a book in 1999 called Storytelling in the New Hollywood, where she provided 10 in-depth examples films that are told in 4 acts.
+She even provides an index listing movies from the 1910s to the 1990s and their use of four acts, with only a handful of movies that still use 3 (1996’s The Frighteners only has a Set-up, Development, and Climax).

+On his webpage davidbordwell.net, Bordwell wrote an article called Anatomy of an Action Picture, where he discusses the four actions of 2007’s Mission Impossible III :

 The sequence approach

 The sequence approach to screenwriting, sometimes known as "eight-sequence structure", is a system developed by Frank Daniel, while he was the head of the Graduate Screenwriting Program at USC.
 It is based in part on the fact that, in the early days of cinema, technical matters forced screenwriters to divide their stories into sequences, each the length of a reel (about ten minutes).

 The sequence approach mimics that early style.
-The story is broken up into eight 10-15 minute sequences.
+The story is broken up into eight 10–15 minute sequences.
 The sequences serve as "mini-movies", each with their own compressed three-act structure.
 The first two sequences combine to form the film's first act.
 The next four create the film's second act.
 The final two sequences complete the resolution and dénouement of the story.
 Each sequence's resolution creates the situation which sets up the next sequence.